neonbjb/tortoise-tts/README.md

 ## Notice

-Tortoise was built entirely by me using my own hardware.
-My employer was not involved in any facet of Tortoise's development.
+Tortoise was built entirely by the author (James Betker) using their own hardware.
+Their employer was not involved in any facet of Tortoise's development.

 ## License